Leey10/CarND-Capstone/README_QYteam.md

 cd CarND-Capstone
 pip install -r requirements.txt

-We ran our simulator in MacOS with code in VM.
+We ran our simulator in MacOS with code in VM （the method to setup the communication between VM and MacOS host can be found in "VM_environment_setup_method.txt".

 To launch the environment, follow the instructions below:

 cd CarND-Capstone